asynxc/fgql/README.md

 // return errors if any present (error are initialized in each fetch attempt) UserQO.Error()

-// return unprocessed data if any present UserQO.Data()
+// return processed data if any present
+UserQO.Data()

 // clear errors